w3c/smufl/markdown/README.md

 The goal of SMuFL is to establish a new standard glyph mapping for musical symbols that is optimised for modern font formats and that can be adopted by a variety of software vendors and font designers, for the benefit of all users of music notation software.

-Version 1.3 is the first version released by the W3C Music Notation Community Group.
-Previous SMuFL versions were released by Steinberg.
+Version 1.4 is the second version to be released by the W3C Music Notation Community Group.
+Versions of SMuFL prior to version 1.3 were released by Steinberg.

 ### Status of this document
 This specification was published by the [W3C Music Notation Community Group](https://www.w3.org/community/music-notation/).
 It is not a W3C Standard nor is it on the W3C Standards Track.
 Please note that under the [W3C Community Final Specification Agreement (FSA)](https://www.w3.org/community/about/agreements/final/) other conditions apply.
 Learn more about [W3C Community and Business Groups](https://www.w3.org/community/).